-Cleanliness applies to the exterior as much as the interior, so make certain the landscaping is cleaned up, leaves are raked and the grass is cut.
-Any clutter in the lawn should be eliminated.
-Keep the inside vacuumed, counters cleared off and all clothes put away at the very least.
+Cleanliness applies to the exterior as much as the interior, so make sure the landscaping is cleaned up, leaves are raked, and the grass is cut.
+Any clutter on the lawn should be eliminated.
+Keep the inside vacuumed, counters cleared off, and all the clothes put away at the very least.

 The Importance of An Agent

 All of these home seller mistakes are easily avoided with the help of an experienced real estate agent.
 A good agent knows what makes a home sell, and what does not.
 If you want to be confident that your home looks good to buyers, find a local agent that will work with you on selling your home.

 It may make the difference between a satisfying sale and severe disappointment.

 Keep in mind that not all Real Estate agents are the same.
 In fact, Realtors are a dime a dozen as it is effortless to get a Real Estate license.
 Do your homework and hire an agent that has a track record in both soft and robust markets.

 A top-notch Realtor will thrive whether the market is doing well or not.
 Good internet marketing is a must as this is where buyers will be looking at your home.
 A great real estate agent will have an exceptional presentation for your home.